Paul Fontaine: Critical reception

 Virginia Fontaine's friendships with gallerist Hanna Bekker vom Rath and Oregon State University curator Gordon Gilkey did not bleed into broad visibility for Fontaine.
 A 1963 review of paintings in Heidelberg, German and American Painting, did not significantly capture the tonal and spatial considerations that Fontaine was after: "Paul Fontaine, on the other hand, shows himself as a painter who loves the gentle and pleasant, without conscious consideration if, in his painting, he forces himself to artistic positions.
 The beautiful is dominant, and the contours break fluidly apart."
 Critic Egon Vietta was to write a monograph on Fontaine's work, but that plan was cut short by his untimely death.
-Fontaine's art was not totally ignored – after all, a list of his exhibitions proves the contrary.
+Fontaine's art has a list of his exhibitions.
 However, the depth of his approach did not receive the attention that it could have, either in his home country or his adopted homes in Germany and Mexico.